Patchethium/Azalea/README.md

 GPLv3 or later.
 See [LICENSE](LICENSE) for more information.

+> I'd just like to interject for a moment.
+What you're referring to as Azalea, is in fact, GNU/Azalea, or as I've recently taken to calling it, GNU plus Azalea.
+Azalea is not an operating system unto itself, but rather another free component of a fully functioning GNU system made useful by the GNU corelibs, shell utilities and vital system components comprising a full OS as defined by POSIX.

 ## Credits

 A great thank for these projects, which Azalea is based on: